 9. Realize That Extreme Behaviors Are Symptoms

-Having a relationship with a person with BPD is often characterized as a "love-hate" relationship, where one minute your loved one is needy, and the next moment she is pushing you away.
+Having a relationship with a person with BPD is often characterized as a "love-hate" relationship, where one minute your loved one is needy, and the next moment he/she is pushing you away.
+You may have a borderline personality disorder relationship cycle happening with your partner.

 People who have this disorder have an intense need to feel loved, but their extreme behaviors always keep them in a state of losing that love.
 That loss of love supports their intense fear of being abandoned.
 These are symptoms of the disorder, and not displays of callousness or an effort to hurt you.